xamarinhq/app-conference/README.md

 ## Bing Maps API Key (UWP)

-In App.xaml.cs in the XamarinEvolve.UWP update Xamarin.FormsMaps.Init(string.Empty); with your API key from https://www.bingmapsportal.com/
+In App.xaml.cs in the Conference.UWP update Xamarin.FormsMaps.Init(string.Empty); with your API key from https://www.bingmapsportal.com/

-## HockeyApp Crash Reporting
-Simply head over to http://hockeyapp.net and register a new iOS/Android/UWP application and fill in the HockeyApp API Keys in **XamarinEvolve.Utils/Helpers/Constants.cs** to enable crash reporting.

 ## Build your own Backend

 This repo contains a full backend that you can deploy to your own Azure App Service Mobile App Backend.

 # About
-The Xamarin Evolve mobile apps were handcrafted by Xamarins spread out all over the world.
+The Conference mobile apps were handcrafted by Xamarins spread out all over the world.

 **Development:**
 * [James Montemagno](http://github.com/jamesmontemagno)